ehrpg/rules/docs/charactercreation/overview.md

 # Pick Skills

-Each skill your character wishes to learn has to be unlocked.
-Unlocking costs one, for normal skills, and then CCP for special skills.
-Special skills take longer to learn than other skills, or even require special training, teachers or a training facility.
-For example studying medicine takes years, and being a decent pilot requires training on a simulator for months.
+Each skill your character wishes to master has be trained.
+There are four stages of proficiency within each skill: untrained, trained, experienced, expert and master.
+Each character is free to pick and train skills as he or she pleases without restrictions.